TikTok has specific guidelines you must agree to when posting content on the app.

 Step #2: Access the video

-You must first identify the relevant video clip on TikTok to report content that you feel violates the platform’s community rules.
+First, you must identify the relevant video clip on TikTok to report content that violates the platform’s community rules.

 Go to the video clip and assess why the offending content or account should be banned.
 Once you’ve determined the rationale and cause for a TikTok account ban, you can take further action.